CMDB

 21-it-inventory-management-software-2-see-demo-with-yury

-Michail: Honestly?
-Because they're sick of getting burned by invisible cloud configuration drift, shadow assets, and “I thought we tagged that” moments.
+Mikhail: Honestly?
 Enterprises are running AWS, Azure, and GCP like they’re three separate planets.
 But the audit, the breach, the cost overrun?
 That hits everything.
 Configuration management cloud strategy is how they finally bring it all into orbit.

 Me: So what's the first “aha” moment that hits them?

-Michail: Baseline enforcement.
-Every cloud has its own configuration tools — AWS Systems Manager, Azure Policy, GCP Config Connector — but none of them talk to each other.
-So configs drift.
+Mikhail: Baseline enforcement.
+Every cloud has its own configuration tools but none of them talk to each other.
+Each tool enforces its own baseline configuration, but without a cross-cloud CSPM layer, configuration drift sneaks in.

 One fintech client had “golden images” in AWS… and half-patched VMs in Azure.
-Nobody caught it until an endpoint got flagged for outdated encryption.
-Once we built unified cloud configuration baselines into the CMDB, their drift incidents dropped by 73% in just one quarter.
+Once we built unified cloud configuration baselines into the CMDB, their drift incidents declined by 73% in just one quarter.

-Reason 2: Audit prep gets faster (and less painful)
+Operational reliability: Audit prep gets faster and less painful

 Me: What’s the cost of not having this in place?

-Coca-Cola’s cloud ops team had AWS Config, Prisma Cloud, Azure Defender — plus a spreadsheet (yep, a real Excel file) to fill the gaps.
+Coca-Cola’s cloud ops team had AWS Config, Prisma Cloud, Azure Defender — plus a spreadsheet to fill the gaps.
 They were burning weeks reconciling configuration reports.

-We pulled everything into Cloudaware’s CMDB, normalized the configuration management data, and boom — 60% faster PCI audit prep and zero critical findings.
-No more “wait, where did this come from?” moments.
+We pulled everything into Cloudaware’s CMDB, normalized the configuration management data, and boom — 60% faster PCI audit prep and zero critical findings!

 Me: Is this mostly about compliance, or are there ops benefits too?

-Me: What about security incidents — how does config data help there?
+Me: What about cloud security incidents — how does config data help there?

 A pharma client had a production breach — nothing major, but enough to trigger panic.
 Turned out, their CI pipeline had been inserting unapproved AMIs with exposed SSH ports.
 Nobody noticed until the logs got weird.